teachfloor/docs/extension-apps/06-integration.md

 }
 ```

-See [Permissions](./08-permissions.md) for details on requesting access to course, module, and element data.
+<scalar-callout type="info">See [Permissions](./advanced-topics/permissions) for details on requesting access to course, module, and element data.</scalar-callout>

 ### Data Storage

 The Extension Kit provides `store()`, `retrieve()`, and `createCollection()` functions for persisting data.
 Three types of storage are available: app data (organization-wide), user data (user-specific), and user collections (paginated lists).

-See [Data Storage](./07-data-storage.md) for complete documentation, API reference, and usage examples.
+<scalar-callout type="info">See [Data Storage](./advanced-topics/data-storage) for complete documentation, API reference, and usage examples.</scalar-callout>

 ## Context API